-The former summer residence of the imperial family, Schönbrunn Palace is one of Europe’s stand-out palace complexes.
+Schönbrunn Palace is the former summer residence of the imperial family and is one of Europe’s stand-out palace complexes.
 Having been in the Habsburg family since 1569, this UNESCO World Heritage Site is a stunning historical reminder of the city’s past.
 Mostly decorated in the Rococo style, the rooms of the palace are open to the public.
 Don’t miss the Hall of Mirrors, where Mozart famously performed in 1772 at the age of six.

 Until 1918, the Hofburg was the centre of the Habsburg Empire, and today is the seat of the Austrian president.
 The Hofburg offers a glimpse at Austria’s glorious past.
 It features the Imperial Treasury, several museums, cafes, restaurants, public squares and parks, the Hofburg is another glimpse at Austria’s glorious past.

 Explore the power centre of the Habsburgs: from St. Stephen’s Cathedral in the heart of the old city, the Imperial Burial Vault and the Church of the Augustinian Friars, to the Imperial Palace, the Sisi Museum and the Spanish Riding School where world-renowned Lipizzaners inspire audiences from around the world.
 All these sites are within easy walking distance of each other.
 So take a stroll through Vienna and discover monuments to its illustrious past!

 Take the ‘Klimt walk’ through Vienna and visit the Museum of Applied Arts, the Leopold Museum and the Church am Steinhof – all great places to soak up the atmosphere of Vienna’s more recent past.
 Have you seen the film Women in Gold starring Helen Mirren?
-This fantastic film gives great insight to the world of Klimt and the history of Austrian art.
+This fantastic film gives great insight into the world of Klimt and the history of Austrian art.